Your “10 mile” Journey

 Parent Child Journey

-Live Interactive Zoom Discussion Groups
+Live Interactive Discussion Groups

-Participate in ten weekly discussion groups via Zoom.
+Participate in ten weekly live discussion groups

 Each week, we will focus on one of the ten “Miles” of Parent Child Journey content.
 In each one-hour session, Dr. Shapiro or one of his expert colleagues will answer your questions, discuss weekly course topics and trouble-shoot implementation of behavior management strategies.